batroutman/LUMO-SLAM/README.md

 - https://github.com/opencv/opencv/tree/3.4
 - https://github.com/opencv/opencv_contrib/tree/3.4 (extra modules, required)
 - OpenCV is the library that handles almost all of the standard computer vision algorithms for this project.
 - opencv_contrib is required for the ArUco marker tracking that is used when developing groundtruth data.
-Markers are otherwise not used in the typical operation of the SLAM system.
+Markers are otherwise not used in the typical operation of LUMO-SLAM system.

 ### BoofCV 0.36
 - http://boofcv.org/index.php?title=Download